geekforbrains/meteor-schemakit/README.md

 PersonSchema.validate(invalidData);
 ```

-The above throws a `Meteor.Error` with the an `errorType: schemakit` and the
+The above throws a `Meteor.Error` with an `errorType: schemakit` and the
 `details` property set to:

 ```javascript